 1 - Measure the AC voltage between Line Neutral (spade terminals) and "C" terminal (low voltage terminal block) on the integrated control.
-See FIGURE 54.
+See FIGURE 53.
 A wide variation in the voltage between Line Neutral and "C" as a function of load indicates a poor or partial ground.
-Compare the readings to the table below.
-If the readings exceed the maximum shown in TABLE 29, make repairs before operating the furnace.
+Compare the readings to TABLE 29.
+If the readings exceed the maximum shown, make repairs before before operating the furnace.